 The research was led by Tomas Marques Bonet, PhD, of the Institut de Biologia Evolutiva (Consejo Superior de Investigaciones Cientificas-Universitat Pompeu Fabra) in Spain, and Evan Eichler, PhD, of the University of Washington.

 Genetic variation among great apes had been largely uncharted, due to the difficulty in obtaining genetic specimens from wild apes.
 Conservationists in many countries, some of them in dangerous or isolated locations, helped in this recent effort, and the research team credits them for the success of the project.

 “Gathering this data is critical to understanding differences between great ape species and separating aspects of the genetic code that distinguish humans from other primates,” said co-first author Peter Sudmant, a graduate student at the University of Washington.

-The analysis of great ape genetic diversity is likely to reveal ways that natural selection, population growth and collapse, geographic isolation and migration, climate and geological changes and other factors shaped primate evolution.
+The analysis of great ape genetic diversity is likely to reveal ways that natural selection, population growth and collapse, geographic isolation and migration, climate and geological changes, and other factors shaped primate evolution.

 Learning more about great ape genetic diversity also contributes to knowledge about disease susceptibility among various primate species.
 Such questions are important to conservation efforts and human health.
-The ebola virus is responsible for thousands of gorilla and chimpanzee deaths in Africa, and the origin of HIV, the virus which causes AIDs, is simian immunodeficiency virus (SIV).
+The Ebola virus is responsible for thousands of gorilla and chimpanzee deaths in Africa, and the origin of HIV, the virus which causes AIDs, is the simian immunodeficiency virus (SIV).

 The scientists also are looking for the genetic differences between humans and other great apes that might confer traits that are uniquely human.
 Those species’ differences may direct researchers to portions of the human genome associated with cognition, speech or behavior, providing clues to which mutations might underlie neurological diseases.